 Texas A&M University Website

-THE PUBLIC LIBRARY, built in 1918 as the Post Office, is now home to many historical archives including two volumes of news columns by pioneer journalist C.W.
+COMMERCE PUBLIC LIBRARY, built in 1918 as the Post Office, is now home to many historical archives including two volumes of news columns by pioneer journalist C.W.
 Goff.
 The library was awarded a Texas Historical marker in 1991.
 Also located on the grounds is a marker for the Jernigin’s Store, the first business in Commerce, and one for the Bruce B. Williams American Legion Post which was the very first post organized in Texas.
-Located just off the downtown square on Park Street, library hours are Monday through Friday, 9 a.m. to 5 p.m.; Saturday 9 a.m. to 12 p.m.
-(903) 886-6858
+Located just off the downtown square on Park Street, library hours are Monday, Wednesday and Friday, 10 a.m. to 5 p.m.; Tuesday and Thursday, 10 a.m. to 6 p.m. and Saturday 9 a.m. to 12 p.m.
+(903) 886-6858 Commerce Public Library Website

-MAX, the second largest bois d’arc tree in Texas, has the unique distinction (bestowed by the National Forests Famous and Historic Trees) as the only one honored by an annual celebration, The Bois d’Arc Bash, during the weekend closest to September 25, the day we were incorporated as a city.
+MAX, the second largest bois d’arc tree in Texas, has the unique distinction (bestowed by the National Forests Famous and Historic Trees) as the only one honored by an annual celebration, The Bois d’Arc Bash, during the weekend closest to September 25, the day Commerce was incorporated as a city.